poolup-devs/poolup_backend/README.md

 ---

-### Recepient Requests
+### Recipient Requests

 GET request

-- Get a recepient's requests with the given status
+- Get a recipient's requests with the given status

 **query params**

 ```

-    recepientID: <String>,
+    recipientID: <String>,
     status: <String>,
     // status value of "all" returns all status types,
     // "visible" displays everything but archived requests